StackStorm/st2docs/docs/source/install/index.rst

 * **Puppet Module:** For Puppet users, check this :doc:`/install/puppet` for installing |st2|.
 A robust and idempotent method of installing and configuring |st2|.
 * **Docker:** |st2| is now supported on Docker - check out our :doc:`docker` instructions.
+* **High Availability** Entrusting business critical automation tasks to a system like StackStorm leads to a higher demands from that system.
+StackStorm can run in a HA mode to ensure these needs.
+  :doc:`/install/ewc_ha` automates entire complex infrastructure as a reproducible blueprint.

 Choose the option that best suits your needs.